awslabs/aws-encryption-sdk-specification/framework/key-store/key-storage.md

 - An [EncryptedHierarchicalKey](#encryptedhierarchicalkey) with a [type](#type) of HierarchicalSymmetricVersion

 Both keys need to be written together with a consistent transactional write.
-See [default encrypted key store's write new branch key version to store specification](./default-key-storage-interface.md#writenewencryptedbranchkeyversion) for more details about what storage properties are expected.
+See [default key stores's write new branch key version to store specification](./default-key-storage-interface.md#writenewencryptedbranchkeyversion) for more details about what storage properties are expected.

 ### GetEncryptedActiveBranchKey